smartcontractkit/ccip-owner-contracts/tools/README.md

 ### Proposal Execution

+The library provides two functions to help with the execution of an MCMS Proposal:

+1. [`SetRootOnChain`](./proposal/mcms/executor.go#L234): Given auth and a ChainIdentifer, calls `setRoot` on the target MCMS for that given chainIdentifier.
+2. [`ExecuteOnChain`](./proposal/mcms/executor.go#L269): Given auth and an index, calls `execute` on the target MCMS for that given operation.

 ### Nuances of MCMSWithTimelockProposals

 The [`MCMSWithTimelockProposal`](./proposal/timelock/mcm_with_timelock.go#L24) is an extension of the `MCMSProposal` and has the following additional fields: